-Cheryl D. Orr is an elected managing partner of the firm and chair of the firm’s national Labor and Employment Practice Group.
+Cheryl D. Orr is an elected managing partner of the firm, regional partner in charge of the firm's San Francisco office and chair of the firm’s national Labor and Employment Practice Group.
 Cheryl concentrates her practice on defending employers nationwide against complex wage and hour class, collective, and representative actions arising in industries including retail, health care, education, insurance, finance, and manufacturing.
 She also has a long history of resolving wrongful termination, unfair competition and discrimination cases through a winning motion practice.
 In addition to litigation, she provides a full range of employment law counseling, audit and training services.

 Cheryl is often quoted in the media on employment law issues.
 She is a frequent writer and lecturer on employment law topics and regularly chairs the American Conference Institute's national wage and hour class action conference.
 Chambers USA consistently ranks Cheryl as one of the top employment lawyers in California, and the Daily Journal has named her as one of California’s Top Employment Lawyers and Top Women Lawyers.
 She is a Fellow of the Litigation Counsel of America and a member of the American Employment Law Council.

 Cheryl is a recognized national leader in defending multi-party wage and hour actions including state and federal class actions, national Fair Labor Standards Act (FLSA) collective actions, and California Private Attorneys General Act (PAGA) representative actions.
 Recent representative wage and hour litigation accomplishments include:

 - Defeating conditional certification of a national FLSA collective action filed in the U.S. District Court for the Northern District of California alleging unpaid overtime for all nonexempt employees of a national furniture retailer and getting claims dismissed against the individual defendants;